nicolafranchini/venomaps/readme.txt

-=== VenoMaps - geo map and custom markers ===
+=== VenoMaps - Geo maps and custom markers ===

 Author: Nicola Franchini
 Contributors: nicolafranchini
-Version: 1.2.6
+Version: 2.0.0
-Stable tag: 1.2.6
+Stable tag: 2.0.0
 Tested up to: 6.7
 Requires at least: 4.0
 Requires PHP: 5.3
 Plugin Name: VenoMaps
 Plugin URI: https://veno.es/venomaps/
-Description: Create maps with custom styles, multiple markers, info windows with rich text editors.
-Widget and Block available.
-Vector maps supported.
+Description: Create maps with custom styles, multiple markers, clusters, info windows and search option.
+Block available.
 Tags: map, maps, openlayers, location, places
 Author URI: https://veno.es/
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt
 Donate link: https://www.paypal.com/donate/?hosted_button_id=BXVJVBJ2BZUQL

-Create maps with custom styles, multiple markers, info windows with rich text editors.
-Widget and Block available.
-Vector maps supported.
+Create maps with custom styles, multiple markers, info windows and search option.
+Block available.

 == Description ==

-This plugin creates custom maps which can be placed anywhere: Contact pages, posts, sidebars, footer widgets, or directly into your theme's files!
+This plugin creates custom maps which can be placed anywhere: Contact pages, posts, widgets, or directly into your theme's files!

 Select a custom style and a size for the map, upload your custom markers, set the map's and the markers' coordinates, insert some html content for the popup info boxes and publish your map.

-The VenoMaps page also offers some geolocation utilities to get the coordinates typing an address, or placing the marker in a specific position on the map.
+The VenoMaps page also has some geolocation utilities to get the coordinates typing an address, or placing the marker in a specific position on the map.
 VenoMaps Block available.

 VenoMaps is an alternative to Google Maps, it is based on OpenLayers and OpenStreetMap, doesn't require API keys and offers different custom maps.
 You can also add your own custom styles from external services.